jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 1.96
 Igor 8 OSX XOPs now available. version 2.0 of 64-bit xops.
 Modified "Configure GUI..." menu name and added warning on name shortening.
 Should generate dialog when names are too long and users are not using Igor 8 with long names enabled.
 Only once per Igor experiment.
 Added checkbox to use for calibration FWHM of sample and not Blank.
-Due to variability of Blanks this adds to uncertainty of the absolute intensity calibration.
+Variability of Blanks adds to uncertainty of the absolute intensity calibration.
+Usually sample FHWM is better measure of Solid angle.
+Will be overwritten if sample FWHM is too large (Multiple scattering).
 Improved on negative background subtractions...
+Switched off RemoveDropouts by default.
+Added ability to overwrite Flyscan amplifier dead times.
+Fixed problem with color scale for amplifiers not showing correctly.

 1.95  7/7/2018